Percona-Lab/mongodb_consistent_backup/README.rst

 ZBackup Archiving (Optional)
 ~~~~~~~

+*Note: the ZBackup archive method is not yet compatible with the 'Upload' phase.
+Disable uploading by setting 'upload.method' to 'none' in the meantime.*

 `ZBackup <http://zbackup.org/>`__ *(with LZMA compression)* is an optional archive method for mongodb_consistent_backup.
 This archive method significantly reduces disk usage for backups via deduplication and compression.

 ZBackup offers block de-duplication and compression of backups and optionally supports AES-128 encryption at rest.
 The ZBackup archive method causes backups to be stored via ZBackup at archive time.

 To enable, ZBackup must be installed on your system and the 'archive.method' config file variable *(or --archive.method flag=)* must be set to 'zbackup'.

-ZBackup's compression works best if compression is disabled in the backup phase, to do this set 'backup.<method>.compression' to 'none'.
+ZBackup's compression is most efficient when compression is disabled in the backup phase, to do this set 'backup.<method>.compression' to 'none'.

 **Install on CentOS/RHEL**